gaul/modernizer-maven-plugin/README.md

 Ignoring elements
 -----------------

-You can indicate that a violations with a class or method should be ignored by the plugin by adding `@SuppressModernizer` to the element you'd like to ignore and adding the following dependency to your pom:
+Code can suppress violations within a class or method via an annotation.
+First add the following dependency to your `pom.xml`:

 ```xml
 <dependencies>